azurecitadel/azurecitadel.github.io/labs/portal.md

     -   Resource Group Name: _Azure101IaaS_
     -   Resource Group Location: _West Europe_
 -   Note the deployment notification area
--   Refresh the resource groups and click on the _Azure101IaaS_ resource group

 ## Create a Virtual Network (VNet) with two subnets

+-   Click on the _Azure101IaaS_ resource group
+    -   If it is not visible then refresh the resource groups
 -   Add a Virtual Network:
     -   Click on the **+**
     -   Search on _Virtual Network_
     -   Select, then Create
 -   **Name:** _azure101vNet_
 -   **Address space:** _10.4.0.0/16_
+-   **Resource Group:** Select the 'Use Existing' radio button and select _Azure101IaaS_ from the drop down box
+-   **Location:** _West Europe_
 -   **Subnet name:** _webSubnet_
 -   **Subnet address range:** _10.4.1.0/24_

-Once created, click into the VNet and add the second subnet:
+Once created, click on the new VNet in the Azure101IaaS resource group
--   Select subnets on the blade
+-   THis will open up the "blade"
+-   Scroll down the pane and find Subnets in the Settings area
 -   Add _dbSubnet_ (10.4.2.0/24)

 ### If you have time: